torralbaa/mc4k/README.md

  + Added multiple worlds support.
  + Added basic HUD and show/hide HUD keys.
  + Added support for a `scale` command line argument.
+ + Added partial support for the MCPI API.
  + Fixed some bugs.

 Player and world data are saved under `$HOME/.mc4k` (UNIX-like systems) or `%APPDATA%\.mc4k` (Windows).
 Screenshots, are saved to the current directory.
 To change the game scale on startup, execute it from the command line, like: